kdabug/div-racer-game/README.md

 - Creating an event listener on an element that hasn't been created yet (check what order your src files are in etc)

+## Deliverables
+- Do all your work in `main.js` located in the `src` folder.
+- We expect this homework to take time.
+If you do not complete this assignment, that is FINE.
+We want to know where you got stuck and what blocked you.
+- Turn in your work by 11pm this evening.

 ## Bonus
 - Add your own theme in the CSS file for this game.
 - Make the game resonsive for media queries!